facebook/react-native-website/website/versioned_docs/version-0.63/integration-with-existing-apps.md

 > If you want to ensure that you are always using a specific React Native version in your native build, replace `+` with an actual React Native version you've downloaded from `npm`.

-Add an entry for the local React Native and JSC maven directory to `build.gradle`.
-Be sure to add it to the "allprojects" block, above other maven repositories:
+Add an entry for the local React Native and JSC maven directories to the top-level `build.gradle`.
+Be sure to add it to the “allprojects” block, above other maven repositories:

 ```gradle
 allprojects {